Diocese of Reno: 1900 to 1930

-1931 to 1986
+1930 to 1986

 Pope Pius XI established the Diocese of Reno on March 27, 1931.
-The pope named Reverend Thomas Gorman of the Diocese of Monterey-Los Angeles as the first bishop of Reno.
+The pope named Thomas Gorman of the Diocese of Monterey-Los Angeles as the first bishop.
 At its founding, the diocese had a Catholic population of approximately 8,000.

 Under Gorman, the diocese opened soup kitchens and homeless shelters in Reno in the 1930s as a response to the Great Depression.
-During World War II, he created USO centers for soldiers on leave, African-American wartime workers and residents in Boulder City.
+After the American entry into World War II in 1941, he created United Service Organizations (USO) social centers in the diocese for soldiers on leave, African-American wartime workers, and residents in Boulder City.
 Gorman became coadjutor bishop for the Diocese of Dallas in 1952.

-The second bishop of Reno was Robert Dwyer of the Diocese of Salt Lake City, named by Pope Pius XII in 1952.
+The second bishop was Robert Dwyer of the Diocese of Salt Lake City, named by Pope Pius XII in 1952.
 In 1966, Dwyer became archbishop of the Archdiocese of Portland.
-To replace Dwyer, Pope Paul VI named Auxiliary Bishop Michael Green of the Diocese of Lansing as the new bishop of Reno in 1966.
+Auxiliary Bishop Michael Green of the Diocese of Lansing replace Dwyer in 1966.
 Green retired in 1974.
-Paul VI appointed Auxiliary Bishop Norman McFarland of San Francisco to succeed Green in Reno in 1976.
+Auxiliary Bishop Norman McFarland of San Francisco succeeded Green in Reno in 1976.
 That same year, the pope renamed the Diocese of Reno as the Diocese of Reno-Las Vegas to acknowledge the explosive population growth of Las Vegas.
 McFarland was appointed bishop of the Diocese of Orange in 1986.

 1986 to 2010

 The second bishop of Reno-Las Vegas was Auxiliary Bishop Daniel F. Walsh of San Francisco, named by Pope John Paul II in 1986.
 When the pope split southern Nevada into the new Diocese of Las Vegas in 1995, he named Walsh as its first bishop.
 The Diocese of Reno-Las Vegas reverted to the Diocese of Reno.

 The first bishop of the reestablished Diocese of Reno was Bishop Phillip Straling from the Diocese of San Bernardino, named by John Paul II in 1995.
 Straling retired in 2005.
 That same year, Pope Benedict XVI appointed Monsignor Randolph Calvo of San Francisco as the next bishop of Reno.

-In 2009, Calvo was named in a lawsuit by Reverend Richard DeMolen, the former pastor of Our Lady of Tahoe Catholic Parish in Zephyr Cove, Nevada.
+In 2009, Calvo was named in a lawsuit by Richard DeMolen, the former pastor of Our Lady of Tahoe Catholic Parish in Zephyr Cove, Nevada.
 Calvo had fired DeMolen because the priest had refused to remove a restraining order he had filed against a diocesan deacon.
-DeMolen said the deacon had sent him a death threat, which Calvo never investigated.
-The lawsuit was dismissed in 2010.